-On June 30, 1994, the Company adopted a plan to provide medical and health coverage for retirees, their spouses and dependents who, at the time of their retirement, have ten years of service with the Company and have attained 50 years of age or have attained 45 years of age and have 15 years of service with the Company.
+On June 30, 1994, the Company adopted a plan to provide medical and health coverage for retirees, their spouses and dependents who, at the time of their retirement, have 10 years of service with the Company and have attained 50 years of age or have attained 45 years of age and have 15 years of service with the Company.
 On February 10, 1997, the Company amended this plan to include employees who "have seven full years of service and have attained 58 years of age."
 The coverage is secondary to any government provided or subsequent employer provided health insurance plans.
 Based upon actuarial estimates, the Company provided an original reserve of \$176,520 that was charged to operations for the period ending June 30, 1994.
-As of March 31, 1999, the Company had a reserve of \$283,305 for the plan.
+As of June 30, 1999, the Company had a reserve of \$283,305 for the plan.

-18 NOTE 6.
+NOTE 6.
 INCOME TAXES

 As of December 31, 1998, the Company had not elected tax treatment available to a RIC under Sub-Chapter M of the Code.
-Accordingly, for federal and state income tax purposes, the Company was taxed at statutory corporate rates on its income, which enabled the Company to offset any prior years' net income against future net operating losses.
-The Company intends to use the \$7.1 million loss carryforward (which should result in a tax credit of approximately \$2.5 million) to offset the long-term capital gain realized when the Company sold its interest in NBX Corporation.
+Accordingly, for federal and state income tax purposes, the Company was taxed at statutory corporate rates on its income, which enabled the Company to offset any prior years' losses against 1998 income.
+Following that offset, the Company had a \$7.1 million loss carryforward.
+The Company intends to use the \$7.1 million loss carryforward (which it anticipates will result in a tax credit of approximately \$2.5 million) to offset the long-term capital gain realized when the Company sold its interest in NBX Corporation.

-For the three months ended March 31, 1999 and 1998, the Company's income tax provision (benefit) was allocated as follows:
+For the three and six months ended June 30, 1999 and 1998, the Company's income tax provision (benefit) was allocated as follows: